Loyola Blakefield: Academics

 Loyola Blakefield follows a curriculum rooted in Jesuit principles, emphasizing critical thinking, intellectual curiosity, and the holistic development of students.
 The school offers a broad range of Advanced Placement (AP) courses in disciplines such as mathematics, science, history, and languages, providing students with the opportunity to earn college credit.
 In addition, honors-level courses are available for students seeking further academic challenge.

 The school also emphasizes the integration of technology into its curriculum, utilizing digital tools and resources to enhance learning.
 Loyola Blakefield's STEM program is particularly notable, offering courses in robotics, engineering, computer science, and environmental science, alongside opportunities for students to participate in extracurricular activities such as robotics competitions and science fairs.

 In the arts, Loyola Blakefield provides a comprehensive education that includes visual arts, music, and theater.
 Students have access to facilities such as art studios, music practice rooms, and a theater for performances.
 The fine arts curriculum encourages creativity and self-expression, with courses ranging from painting and ceramics to choir and digital media production.

 Loyola Blakefield is committed to fostering global awareness and cross-cultural understanding through its language offerings, which include Spanish, Italian, classical Greek and Latin.
 The school has historically offered exchange programs and international study opportunities, enabling students to broaden their perspectives and engage with diverse cultures.

-As part of its Jesuit identity, the school integrates service learning into the curriculum, challenging students to apply their academic knowledge to address social issues.
-Through its rigorous academic programs and commitment to the Jesuit tradition of educating the whole person, Loyola Blakefield aims to prepare students for success in college and beyond.
+As part of its Jesuit identity, the school integrates service learning and social issues into the curriculum.